Live Streaming Encoding Software and Top Hardware Encoder Alternatives

 • High resolution

-Videon is a solid hardware encoder alternative to Wirecast, as both offer the ability for broadcasting live streams up to 4K resolution.
+Videon is a solid hardware encoder alternative to Wirecast, as both offer the ability to broadcast live streams up to 4K resolution.

 Conclusion